 Teaching (Secondary) Internship

-In the Master of Teaching (Secondary) Internship you are paid to teach in a secondary school while completing your teaching degree.
+In the Master of Teaching (Secondary) Internship you'll earn a world class Master of Teaching qualification while you are paid to teach in a Victorian secondary school.

 - An undergraduate degree from an approved institution

 - Previous study that satisfies the requirements for two learning areas.

 - meet English language requirements

 - complete the Teacher Capability Assessment Tool (TCAT) prior to applying